 CIC: Climate Justice in Africa

-The book “Environmental Justice in Africa and Elsewhere: The International Climate Court (ICC)” highlights the need to create an International Climate Court (ICC) in order to remedy the environmental inequalities suffered by the Africa and Small Island Developing States.
-These regions, due to their geographic location and level of development, are particularly vulnerable to the adverse effects of climate change.
+The book “Environmental Justice in Africa and Beyond: The International Climate Court (ICC)” highlights the need to establish an International Climate Court (ICC) to address environmental inequalities suffered by Africa and small island developing states.
+These regions, due to their geographical location and level of development, are particularly vulnerable to the adverse effects of climate change.